srl-labs/containerlab/docs/manual/nodes.md

 Container name used after `container:` portion can refer to a node defined in containerlab topology or can refer to a name of a container that was launched outside of containerlab.
 This is useful when containerlab node needs to connect to a network namespace of a container deployed by 3rd party management tool (e.g. k8s kind).

+#### none mode

+If you want to completely disable the networking stack on a container, you can use the `none` network mode.
+In this mode containerlab will deploy nodes without `eth0` interface and docker networking.
+See [docker docs](https://docs.docker.com/network/none/) for more details.

 ### runtime

 By default containerlab nodes will be started by `docker` container runtime.
 Besides that, containerlab has experimental support for `podman`, `containerd`, and `ignite` runtimes.